Game4Loc: A UAV Geo-Localization Benchmark from Game Data: Geo-localization via Cross-view Matching

 where $F_q$ represents an encoded query image from one-view, $F_R$ represents the encoded reference images from another view in the same batch, and $r^+$ represents positive/semi-positive reference pair.
 The $\tau$ denotes a learnable parameter~\cite{radfordLearningTransferableVisual2021}.
 The weight coefficients $\alpha_q$ are calculated by parametric Sigmoid as Eq.~\ref{eq:weight alpha}:

 where $k$ is a hyper-parameter and higher value represents greater curvature change.
 When $k$ approaches infinity, the loss function degenerates into the standard InfoNCE.
-In one single batch with batch size $N$, there are $N$ positive/semi-positive paired samples with positive weights, and the reamining $N \times (N-1)$ combinations are regarded as negative samples.
-The loss function uses dot-production as the similarity measurement, where positive/semi-positive samples are pushed towards higher values and negative samples towards lower.
+In a single batch of size $N$, there are $N$ positive/semi-positive paired samples with corresponding positive weights from two views, and the loss function as Eq.~\ref{eq:weighted infonce} would be calculated twice symmetrically in two directions (drone to satellite, satellite to drone).
+The dot-production is utilized as the similarity measurement, where positive/semi-positive samples are pushed towards higher values.
 Building on the original InfoNCE, we incorporate weights for positive/semi-positive sample pairs into the loss function, introducing a degree of flexibility.
 This allows the model to adapt the similarity loss based on the extend of partial matching.